Best Vacuums for Tile Floors

 Best Corded Stick Vacuum for Tile Floors

-If you like the Dyson cordless style, but don’t want to lose the cord, then consider the Shark Rocket DuoClean.
+If you like the cordless stick vacuum form factor, but don’t want to lose the cord, then consider the Shark Rocket with DuoClean.

 Shark Rocket DuoClean

 Unlike the Dyson Cordless Stick vacuums, this stick vacuum by Shark is corded and never stops going until you’re ready.
 Keep in mind that stick vacuums have smaller dustbins so you will be emptying them more often than a traditional upright or canister.
 However, the versatility and power of these stick vacuums are a game changer and that’s why they’ve become so popular.

 - Small form factor, but with a cord.

 - Vacuums large and small debris on all floor types.

 - Above-floor cleaning is easier than with an upright.